Best practice organizing your DAW project for better and faster workflow

 Creating a good master section is valuable in mixing.
 It gives an overview and some insert points in the audio streams and simplify the big picture.
 Using Group channels is a way to control sub mixed tracks at a higher level.

 Proper Naming is an important part of juggling a lot of resources.
-It is good practice to keep you project so any mix engineer can mix it by identifying the resources by names.
+Set up your projects so that any mix engineer can mix it by identifying the resources by names and colors.

 - Routing through insert points